robflop/megumin.love/README.md

 Licensed under the [MIT License](LICENSE.md).

-The "Courgette" font was created by Karolina Lach and is licensed under the [OFL-1.1](/src/resources/fonts/Courgette/OFL.txt).
+The "Courgette" font was created by Karolina Lach and is licensed under the [OFL-1.1 License](/src/resources/fonts/Courgette/OFL.txt).
-The "Lato" font was created by Łukasz Dziedzic and is licensed under the [OFL-1.1](/src/resources/fonts/Lato/OFL.txt).
+The "Lato" font was created by Łukasz Dziedzic and is licensed under the [OFL-1.1 License](/src/resources/fonts/Lato/OFL.txt).

+"howler.js" was created by James "goldfire" Simpson and is licensed under the [MIT License](/src/resources/js/howler/LICENSE.md).